lee2sman/dotfiles/README.md

 * lxdm display manager

 ![i3 setup Screenshot](i3.jpg)
-*Void linux + i3. on left: neovim in Terminology. neofetch in kitty. on right, Falkon browser*
+*Void linux + i3. on left: neovim in kitty, with goyo focuswriter. fastfetch in kitty. on right, Falkon browser*

 ![Screenshot](screenshot.png)
-*Screenshot of Terminology terminal, showing this document being edited, with :Goyo focuswriter on*
+*Screenshot of Terminology terminal, showing an earlierversion of this document being edited, with :Goyo focuswriter on*

 ### Void